Are you committed to equipping communities with the necessary

 across the nation to access the support they need to be successful.

-The Institute’s mission is to connect young people to opportunities
+The Institute’s mission is to connect one million young people to

-that place them on a pathway to social and economic mobility and
+opportunities that place them on a pathway to social and economic

-Cradle-to-Career model, and named for one of the nation’s most
+model and named for one of the nation’s most prolific African

-prolific African American scholars on race and poverty, WJWI works
+American scholars on race and poverty, WJWI works together with

-together with on-the-ground grantees and regional and national
+on-the-ground grantees and regional and national partners to

-partners to deliver comprehensive strategies, support services, and
+deliver comprehensive strategies, support services, and tools that

-tools that systematically root out poverty and close opportunity
+systematically root out poverty and close opportunity gaps in

-Building on the strong reputation, talent, and expertise of
+Building on the powerful reputation, talent, and expertise of

 HCZ’s work in Harlem, WJWI is developing support for and engagement